maximumstock/hex-database-api/docs/md/v1/index.md

 Examples:

-If you want to know which pr`GET /v1/objects/properties/rarity`, which yields:
+If you want to know which different values the property `rarity` can have, try `GET /v1/objects/properties/rarity`, which yields:

     [
+        "", // eg. Gems, Packs, Sleeves, etc.
         "Champion",
         "Common",
         "Epic",